yuanzhang7/DSCENet/README.md

 ## Availability of dataset
-We are trying to communicate and make the feature of the data open source...
+We are trying to communicate and make the feature of the data open source.
+For data usage and potential collaboration inquiries, please contact the author via email.

 ## Citation